nefbookarchive/penpot/docs/technical-guide/developer/data-guide.md

             parser.cljs
 ```

-To export a penpot file, basically we use the same system that is used to
+To export a xenpot file, basically we use the same system that is used to
 display shapes in the workspace or viewer.
 In <code class="language-text">shapes/*.cljs</code> there are
 components that render one shape of each type into a SVG node.